enadzan/massivejobs/README.md

 There are a several things to note here:
 * In the hosting environment, job classes can have their required services injected in the constructor (like DbContext here)
 * Since mail servers don't participate in transactions, sending email is again used as the last committing resource.
 * __It is essential for the job classes to be idempotent__.
-That is why we:
-** customer.IsEmailSent is checked before doing anything.
+That is why `customer.IsEmailSent` is checked before doing anything.
 If it is set to true we don't do anything (no exception is thrown, because exception would make the MassiveJobs library schedule the job for retries)
-** `SaveChanges()` on the db context is called __before__ actually sending the email so that it can __throw concurrency exceptions__ which will reschedule the job for later (but __you must configure concurrency properties on your entites__ for it to work).
+* We are calling `SaveChanges()` on the db context __before__ actually sending the email so that it can __throw concurrency exceptions__ which will reschedule the job for later (but __you must configure concurrency properties on your entites__ for it to work).

 However, in this particular case, our job class is not fully idempotent.
 It still may happen that the email is sent twice because email server does not participate in the transaction.
 If `client.Send` throws __timeout__ exception, it is uncertain if the email